griffithlab/pVACtools/docs/pvacseq/input_file_prep/readcounts.rst

 sample using the ``sample_name`` parameter and treat that sample as the tumor sample.

-For this tumor sample the tumor DNA depth is determined from the ``DP`` format field.
+For this tumor sample, the tumor DNA depth is determined from the ``DP`` format field.
 The tumor DNA VAF is determined from the ``AF`` field.
 If the VCF does not contain a ``AF`` format field, the tumor DNA VAF is calculated from the ``AD`` and ``DP`` fields by dividing the allele count by the total read depth.